genie-team/graphql-genie/README.md

 [See the fully featured demo](https://genie-team.github.io/graphql-genie-client/).
 Create a schema (or use the default provided) and a fully featured api is created.
 Click the search to use GraphiQL to view docs and create or mock data.
 See [graphql genie client](https://github.com/genie-team/graphql-genie-client) on github for more info on the demo.

+Or for a server demo see the  [graphql yoga redis example](https://github.com/genie-team/graphql-genie/tree/master/examples/graphql-yoga-redis) (no external db setup required as it uses a mock redis) or [graphql yoga postgres example](https://github.com/genie-team/graphql-genie/tree/master/examples/graphql-yoga-postgresql)

 ### Installation

 `npm install graphql-genie fortune graphql graphql-tools lodash` or `yarn add graphql-genie fortune graphql graphql-tools lodash`